 There are three essential ways to study God’s Word: Preached and taught, personally, and together with other believers.
 It is important that we engage in all three as we seek to grow in Christ.
-To find out more about the opportunities for study at St. Helena's, click HERE to view the latest edition of Discipleship, our Bible studies brochure (2nd Semester Update).
+To find out more about the opportunities for study at St. Helena's, click HERE to view the latest listing of our Bible studies and programs.

 What is Cursillo?
 Cursillo is a Spanish term for a short course in Christianity.
 It is designed to encourage Christians to know God better and enjoy a deeper relationship with Christ.
 The weekend-long event starts on a Thursday evening at St. Christopher Camp and Conference Center and concludes on Sunday afternoon.
 It involves listening to “talks,” small group discussions, worshiping, time for personal reflection, and sometimes even healing.
 Cursillo helps Christians hear God’s call in their life and empowers them to take Christ out into their world.
 The focus is on building Christian leaders, encouraging small groups, and strengthening believers.
 Many participants come away with such an understanding of God’s grace and love that they feel called back to be on team and have the opportunity to serve others.
 This can often be even better than their first weekend.
 Please contact Rev. Matt Rusch at firstname.lastname@example.org if you are interested in learning more about Cursillo.